klmcwhirter/upd-indicator/docs/architecture-desgn.md

 ### Extension

-The main deliverable will be a GNOME Extension written using [GJS](https://gjs.guide/extensions/development/creating.html).
+The main deliverable is a [GNOME Extension](../upd-indicator@for-many/) written using [GJS](https://gjs.guide/extensions/development/creating.html).

 Various Javascript related tools (e.g., pnpm, eslint, etc.) will be utilized to enable the development process.

+Ancillary delivery is a reference implementation of a [monitor program](../upd_monitor/README.md) written in Python.

 ### Monitor Program